 The second custom Stratocaster features Artec P51 Humbucker vintage pickups in the neck and bridge position and a Gretsch Electromatic Lap Stell guitar pickup in the middle position.

 The Neck is 8.4k, and the bridge is 16k.
 Even if the numbers are almost the same as the Artec HXTN, the overall output is much lower using the Artec P51.
 They must operate at a different frequency.
 Those pickups sound brighter than the Artec HXTN.
 Because of that, the flat boost is more efficient on that guitar than the first one.
 The distortion sounds thinner too.

 The third and last guitar used in this video feature Chinese copy of the vintage wide range pickups from Fender.
 But they have the regular humbucker mounting screw instead of the 4 bolts feature on Telecaster models.

-They are the lower output of the three, and therefore they sound the warmest and less aggressive of the three guitars.
+They are the lowest output of the three, and therefore they sound the warmest and least aggressive of the three guitars.

-Feel free to ask or comment this article using the contact form bellow.
+Feel free to ask or comment on this article using the contact form below.
 I’d be happy to help you or read your point of view.

 I am Hervé Senni, a pro musician and performer, Composer and arranger for quite some time.
 My main musical instrument is the electric guitar.
 I am also a bass player, mandolin, Ukulele player.
 I also invented string instruments.